sensu/sensu-go-chef/README.md

 At runtime the agent can sequentially fetch assets and store them in its local cache but these must first be defined by name for the sensu backend.
 #### Properties
 * `filters` a set of filter criteria used by the agent to determine of the asset should be installed.
-* `metadata` arbitrary information about the asset, in the form of key value pairs.
-* `organization` the Sensu RBAC organization that this check belongs to, default: *default*
 * `sha512` **required** the checksum of the asset.
 * `url` **required** the URL location of the asset.